matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 standardized way.
 It automates many of the tasks involved in setting up a cluster, such as creating the necessary certificates, setting up the control plane, and configuring the 'kubelet'.

-3) Explain the Steps to Install a Kubernetes Cluster Using 'kubeadm'.
+3) Explain the Steps to Install a Kubernetes Cluster Using 'kubeadm'?
 Answer: The basic steps to install a Kubernetes cluster with 'kubeadm' include:
 a) Installing 'kubeadm', 'kubelet', and 'kubectl' on all nodes.
 b) Initializing the cluster on the master node with 'kubeadm init'.